Best Authentic Pico de Gallo (Fresh Salsa) Recipe

 - Roasted green chiles will give your pico a New Mexico flare.
 Fire-roasted chiles will give it a smoky flavor profile.

-- Try adding one cup of diced peaches, watermelon or canteloupe for slightly sweet salsa.
+- Try adding 1 cup of diced peaches, watermelon or cantaloupe for slightly sweet salsa.

 - One small avocado, diced, makes a creamy addition to fresh pico de gallo.
 Or try The Best Authentic Guacamole.

 - Serve with chips as a refreshing appetizer or side dish.

 - As a no-fat alternative to butter, sprinkle pico de gallo on baked potatoes.